SUST 4096 Sustainability Internship & Leadership Projects

 You do not need to be enrolled in the Sustainability Studies Minor or have taken other sustainability classes to enroll in this class.
 All students are welcome!

-Spring 2020: Sign up here to be contacted when applications are being accepted.
-Spring 2020 applications are due December 9.
+Fall 2020: Sign up here to be contacted when applications are being accepted.
+Fall 2020 applications are due May 15th, 2020.

 Ecolab Sustainability Internship Scholarships provide support for students who are interested in an unpaid internship focused on sustainability studies and/or environmental grand challenges.
 The internship must meet the following criteria:

-- For Spring 2020, all interns are required to take SUST 4096 (Sustainability Internships) to deepen your experience.
+- For Fall 2020, all interns are required to take SUST 4096 (Sustainability Internships) to deepen your experience.

 - Students need to have enrolled for the class and started the process to identify a sustainability-related internship for the fall semester before applying for the scholarship.